 After the fixed period is over, your ARM adjusts on a yearly basis.
-If your mortgage is a conventional loan backed by Fannie Mae or Freddie Mac, your loan adjusts based on the movements of the one-year London Interbank Offered Rate (LIBOR).
-If your arm is through the FHA or VA, your rate adjusts based on the one-year constant maturity treasury (CMT).
+If your mortgage is a conventional loan backed by Fannie Mae or Freddie Mac, your loan adjusts based on the movements of the 30-day Secured Overnight Financing Rate (SOFR)..
+If your ARM is through the FHA or VA, your rate adjusts based on the one-year constant maturity treasury (CMT).

 Regardless of which index’s number is used, it’s then added to a margin to determine your mortgage rate for the coming year.
 The exact number used to determine the margin depends on the type of loan you have.

 Despite being somewhat at the mercy of the financial markets, your ARM can’t go up indefinitely.
 There are caps on how much your rate can adjust over the course of the year as well as throughout the term of the loan.
 The exact figures used for the caps vary depending on your loan type.

 The other way to save on interest is to shorten your term.
 Mortgage investors are willing to take a smaller return if they can be guaranteed a quicker payoff.